Lu Andrade: Musical characteristics

 Canadian singer Sarah McLachlan and Brazilian band Skank were cited as two of their biggest influences.

-During its adolescence she had inspirations of diverse artists like Lô Borges, Flávio Venturini and 14 Bis, besides other Brazilian great names like Lulu Santos, Kid Abelha e Pato Fu.
+During her adolescence she had inspirations from diverse artists like Lô Borges, Flávio Venturini and 14 Bis, besides other great Brazilian names like Lulu Santos, Kid Abelha and Pato Fu.
 According to Luciana herself, the greatest reference for her throughout her career was the Canadian singer Sarah McLachlan, emphasizing that she always wanted to make a sound between pop rock and soft rock: "My style was always Sarah's.
 I came to São Paulo wanting to make a sound similar to hers."
-She also stated that she has added musical content to singers Arnaldo Antunes, Erasmo Carlos, Rita Lee, Marisa Monte and Ciro Pessoa.
+She also stated that she has added musical content from singers Arnaldo Antunes, Erasmo Carlos, Rita Lee, Marisa Monte and Ciro Pessoa.
 In his passage through the talent show Popstars were cited as reference for her work Elis Regina, Djavan and Ed Motta.
-Among international names were also mentioned by Lara Fabian, Celine Dion, Chrissie Hynde, Marie Fredriksson, The Beatles, as well as the solo careers of John Lennon e Paul McCartney.
+Among international names also mentioned by her were Lara Fabian, Celine Dion, Chrissie Hynde, Marie Fredriksson, The Beatles, as well as the solo careers of John Lennon and Paul McCartney.

 The Minas Gerais bands Skank and Jota Quest were reinforced as two of their greatest influences.
 In 2011, Luciana stated in an interview with Popline that the greatest reference to her solo career were folk and indie pop music, introducing artists like Neil Young, Joni Mitchell, Patti Smith and Nick Drake to the ones she had heard most.